Cheap and Economical Humidity Dome Alternatives

 What Is a Humidity Dome?

-A humidity dome sounds like really fancy device, doesn’t it?
+A humidity dome sounds like a really fancy device, doesn’t it?
 Bootstrap Farmer says that they’re an important part of your seed starting tool kit.
 But what are they?
 Basically, they’re just plastic lids for your seed trays.
 Very important, very helpful, but not necessarily fancy at all.

 Why Use a Humidity Dome For Seed Starting?